mui/material-ui/docs/pages/blog/2020-developer-survey-results.md

 Decreasing pain:
 - x0: Slider.
 No requests.
 The requirements are mostly met, especially with the introduction of the range feature.
 - x0.1: Strict mode.
-We did a lot for it this year.
+We fixed a lot of strict mode compatibility issues this year.
 However, since Create React App has made this mode a default, we have seen a lot more requests for it.
 - x0.1: Autocomplete.
 We added a new component, and have resolved a large number of issues opened since.
 This will be moved from lab to the core in v5.
 - x0.2: Fewer breaking changes.
 Only releasing minor versions under v4 for over a year helps a lot.
 However, we still need to be careful with CSS changes.
 - x0.3: Accessibility.
 We have been able to leverage GitHub issues opened by a11y experts, often coming from large companies using Material-UI at scale to improve it a lot this year.